zlataovce/zlataovce/README.md

 I am a Python developer, based in the Czech Republic.

-how did you even find profile lmao
+how did you even find my profile lmao